MBCProject/mbc-markdown/execution/remote-commands.md

 Remote Commands
 ===============
 Malware may provide an attacker with explicit commands.
-This behavior differs from the [Remote Access](https://github.com/MBCProject/mbc-markdown/blob/master/impact/remote-access.md) behavior under the [Impact](https://github.com/MBCProject/mbc-markdown/tree/master/impact) objective in that remote access is potentially much broader and may include full remote access.
+This behavior differs from the [Remote Access](https://github.com/MBCProject/mbc-markdown/blob/master/impact/remote-access.md) behavior under the [Impact](https://github.com/MBCProject/mbc-markdown/tree/master/impact) objective in that *Impact: Remote Access* is potentially much broader and may include full remote access.

 Given an "execute" command, the attacker may choose to delete files or corrupt data, power-off the machine, or upload and execute other applications.
 The malware may also provide specific commands to the attacker (e.g., "delete file").